WhySoDk/spotify-lyrics-overlay/README.md

 # Security Concern
 The Client ID will be saved as a string in a JSON file if `Remember Client Id` is checked.
 If you're concerned about security, please be aware of this.

+## Thanks
+Special thanks to [LRCLIB](https://lrclib.net/) for providing a completely free service for finding and contributing synchronized lyrics, without LRCLIB, this project could not be built.❤️🙏